Skip to content

 At present, I am completing research in three areas:

 In March 2014, I was awarded an AHRC Early Career Fellowship to complete the research for my book on nineteenth-century prison education.
 Illiterate Inmates: Educating Criminals in Nineteenth-Century England was published by Oxford University Press in May 2022 (for more details, follow this link).
+In 2023, Illiterate Inmates was awarded the Anne Bloomfield Prize for the best book written in English on the history of education, awarded by the History of Education Society.
+The book also received an honourable mention for the British Association of Victorian Studies Rosemary Mitchell Prize.

 In 2018 I launched a new resource, Prison History, which makes datasets originally arising from my research on the nineteenth-century prison freely available to other scholars and members of the public in order to expand our understanding of the use and experience of imprisonment in the past.
-Prison History currently hosts 19th Century Prisons, a database of 846 convict and local prisons operational in England between 1800-99, and Local Lock-Ups, a database of more than 900 structures used for temporary confinement by local communities between c.1500 and the 20th century.
+Prison History currently hosts 19th Century Prisons, a database of 846 convict and local prisons operational in England between 1800-99, and Local Lock-Ups, a database of more than 900 structures used for the temporary confinement of accused criminals (and riff raff) by local communities between c.1500 and the 20th century.
 Prison History has featured in the genealogical magazine, Who Do You Think You Are, including as one of the 'Websites to Watch in 2020'.

 In August 2019, I was awarded an AHRC Follow on Funding grant to work in partnership with Prisoners' Education Trust and former prisoners to transform the research completed for my monograph, Illiterate Inmates, into a free, Badged Open Course on the history of prison education in the UK.
 The course will be available to students in secure environments, to prison staff and those working in the criminal justice sector, and to anyone with an interest in the history of prisons in early 2022 on The OU's free learning platform, Open Learn.